jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/character-test/index.md

 title: Character Evaluation
 category: careers
 description: The following page is to inform potential talents and people interested in working with us about our selection process.
-keywords: Fluid Attacks, Careers, Selection, Character, Test, Strengths.
+keywords: Fluid Attacks, Careers, Selection, Character, Test, Strengths
 ---

 The next step in the selection process to become a part of the `Fluid Attacks` team is taking a test that looks to quantify the 4 main strengths that we look for in a candidate.
 Our philosophy is based on putting together a very talented team in which ethics and respect are a priority, where we will work to better your strengths instead of trying